 One of the major attractions of a Disney World fall vacation is Mickey’s Not So Scary Halloween Party.
 That is an exciting experience, but it does have its drawbacks.

 At Mickey’s Not So Scary Halloween Party guests can dress up and kids can trick or treat.
-There are rare characters to be found, plenty of exclusive, spooky-fun entertainment and experiences that you won’t want to miss.
+There are rare characters to be found, plenty of exclusive, spooky-fun entertainment, snacks and experiences that you won’t want to miss.

 4. Food and Wine

 Starting on August 29 and running until November 23, the International Food and Wine Festival returns to Epcot for 2019.
 The event features pairing and tasting events, seminars, global kiosks, presentations, celebrity chefs and more.

 This delicious festival adds another layer to Epcot, so you should try and plan on spending at least two days visiting this park during your Disney World fall vacation.

 New attractions and points of interest to discover throughout Disney this fall are, Star Wars Galaxy’s Edge at Hollywood Studios and the Disney Skyliner, which will provide transportation via gondolas on suspended cables.